RachelS2/dio-bootcamp-ai/README.md

 ## 📃Description

 This repository contains the input and output images used to explore Microsoft Copilot hability of text detection.
-This project was suggested by DIO's AI Bootcamp.
+This project was suggested by DIO's Microsoft Copilot AI Bootcamp.

 ## 🖥️How To Check The Content?